algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 The notification settings could be modified in the Profil Parameter, which refers to [2.4 Notifications](#24-notifications) for more information.

-If a company sends a positive answer to a job application, the user should get a notification to inform it of the advancement of his proposition.
+If a company sends a positive answer to a job application, the user should get a notification to inform tjem of the advancement of his proposition.
 To keep a hand on the advancement, a notification would also be sent every time a new message is received, except if the user is already on the chat page, in that case, only the message would darken, to inform the user a new message isn't read.
 The two last notifications a user could receive are the certification and job offer ones.
 For the certification, the user would receive a notification in case the certification is needed for his skills.
 For example, if a new certification is available for a soft skill not selected by the user, he would not be informed.
 However, if the certification is about one of their soft skills, a notification would be sent as a pop-up bar.
 Finally, for every three new job offers, a certification would be sent to the user.
 Like this, they could be informed without being harrassed by notifications.